joemahady-comm/uaa/docs/zone-path-feature.md

 ### How it works

-`ZonePathContextRewritingFilter` accepts a `boolean zonePathsEnabled` constructor parameter (defaulting to `true`).
+`ZonePathContextRewritingFilter` accepts a `boolean zonePathsEnabled` constructor parameter.
 When the flag is `false`, any request whose path starts with `/z/` receives a **404 Not Found** response immediately — the filter does not rewrite the request or invoke the rest of the filter chain.
 Non-zone-path requests are unaffected and pass through normally regardless of the flag.

-`ZonePathContextRewritingFilterConfiguration` reads the property via `@Value("${zones.paths.enabled:true}")` and passes it to the filter constructor.
+`ZonePathContextRewritingFilterConfiguration` reads the property via `@Value("${zones.paths.enabled:false}")` and passes it to the filter constructor.
+The **default is `false`** so that zone paths are off unless explicitly enabled.

 ### Configuration